Stepwise Tutorial: How to Create Remote Desktop SSH Tunnel Using PuTTY

 SSH

-How to create a Remote Desktop SSH tunnel using PuTTY
+Step-by-step guide to creating a Remote Desktop SSH tunnel using PuTTY

 Creating an SSH tunnel for Remote Desktop (RDP) allows you to secure your remote desktop connection by encrypting the data transmitted between the client and the server.
 Here are the general steps to create a Remote Desktop SSH tunnel using PuTTY.

-There are two prerequisites you need to know:
+There are two prerequisites you need to know before configuring RDP over SSH:

 • Ensure that you have an SSH server running on the remote machine you want to connect to.
 If it's a Windows machine, you may need to install an SSH server like OpenSSH for Windows.